joewing/jwm/README.md

 ==============================================================================

-Amigo Desktop his an attempt and experiment at the same time, trying to make some improvements in my view on top of JWM to making it more eye candy and accessible in the user side point of view.
+Amigo Desktop his an attempt and experiment at the same time, trying to make some improvements in my view on top (not the core) of JWM to making it more eye candy and accessible in the user side point of view and at the same showing that it can easily compete with the big desktop names but without all that blunt.

+Advantages:

 JWM is a light-weight window manager for the X11 Window System.

+It his super fast almost intant to open a window in modern computers.

+only takes 5mb ram, wont stand in your way wating for stuff to load.

+jwm runs on a 76mb pc with no lag (was not tested in anything lower, openbox lagged and toke a wille to start).

 Requirements
 ------------------------------------------------------------------------------